 - A Pirate 400 Years Too Late: One episode featured a TV repairman who decided to follow the footsteps of his pirate ancestor and become a full pirate (In fact, the episode describes the TV repairman job as a way for pirate descendants to keep close to their roots).
 This modern day's pirate's criminal career was helped by the fact the authorities refused to believe whenever his victims reported him.

-- Politicians Kiss Babies: In an episode of the Orson's Farm/U.S. Acres segment, Roy Rooster kisses eggs when running for the title of "leader of the barnyard", since he is a male chicken, and chickens lay eggs.
+- Politicians Kiss Babies: In an episode of the U.S. Acres segment, Roy Rooster kisses eggs when running for the title of "leader of the barnyard", since he is a male chicken, and chickens lay eggs.

 - Potty Failure: Spoofed in one quickie on the 40th episode.
 For an explanation, see the Nobody Poops example.

 - Public Domain Soundtrack: A good deal of the show's background music was this.
 Examples include The Barber of Seville, The Happy Farmer, English Country Garden, and Greensleeves.
 In the Hall of the Mountain King specifically serves as a Leitmotif for Orson's older brothers.

 - Pun-Based Title: "Garfield Goes Hawaiian" (Gidget Goes Hawaiian), "School Daze" (School Days), "Nighty Nightmare" (Nighty Night), "Banana Nose" (Banana notes), "Ode to Odie" (Ode to Joy), "Good Mousekeeping" (Good housekeeping), and "The Perils Of Penelope" (The Perils of Penelope Pitstop).

-- The Rashomon: Notably the "Twice Told Tale" episode about Jon and Garfield blaming each other for the mass yogurt incident with exaggerates details on the 'blamer'.
+- The Rashomon: Notably the "Twice Told Tale" episode about Jon and Garfield blaming each other for the mass yogurt incident with exaggerated details on the 'blamer'.